GA Litigation Alert – Georgia Court Allows Expert Witness in Property Tax Case

 Property Owners Need to Be Prepared for Surprise Assessments

-Our consultants have successfully handled Tax Controversy Matters since 1991.
+Our sales tax consulting firm have successfully handled Tax Controversy Matters since 1991.
 Our clients include both small, individual business owners to global, publicly traded companies.
 There really is no client too big or small.
 By choosing SalesTaxHelper.com to represent your company or clients with their audit, tax, and other state revenue agency issues. you can rest assured that you have made the right choice.

 To read DeGolyer v Green Tree Servicing, read here